 Q: Can I get married in Taiwan?

 A: Yes.
-Usually this means providing a certificate that you are not currently married from your own country.
-Currently same sex marriage with foreigners is not allowed.
+Usually this means providing a certificate that you are not currently married in your own country.

 Q: What are Taiwanese schools like?